EmilyBierbaum/Genome_Biology/Project.md

 # EMILY L. BIERBAUM transcriptome project 🦎
 ## Title: Differential expression of vision related genes across ontogeny in the cave-adapted Grotto Salamander, *E. spelaea*
-### First I wanted to evaluate statistical differences in the level of differential gene expression produced from the Bonett lab **Transcriptome** vs a transcriptome generated from my *de novo* assembled deep RNA-seq file ⭐ The samples I compared for differential gene expression, are eye tissues from control larva vs thyroid hormone (T3) treated larva.
-T3 induces metamorphosis, so I wanted to examine if this push towards metamorphosis changes the gene expression profile of vision related genes.
-Interestingly, the Grotto Salamander, is the only obligate metamorphic cave species 🆒 As larva, they have functional eyes and a fully pigmented body, yet after metamorphsis when they disperse into caves, the eyes degenerate and pigmentation reduces dramatically.
+### First I wanted to evaluate statistical differences in the level of differential gene expression produced from the Bonett lab transcriptome vs a transcriptome generated from my *de novo* assembled deep RNA-seq file ⭐ The samples I compared for differential gene expression, were eye tissues from control larva vs thyroid hormone (T3) treated larva.
+T3 induces metamorphosis, so I wanted to examine if this push towards metamorphosis changed the gene expression profile of vision related genes.
+Interestingly, the Grotto Salamander, is the only known obligate metamorphic cave species 🆒 As larva, they have functional eyes and a fully pigmented body, yet after metamorphsis when they disperse into caves, the eyes degenerate and pigmentation reduces dramatically.

 ![Dante Fenolio](DanteFen.png)
 ###### Dante Fenolio